coar-notify/coar-notify.net/webroot/content/guide/signposting/_index.md

 ## General remarks

 - COAR Notify does not recommend a singular or minimal metadata format.
 However, many institutional repository platforms provide an [OAI-PMH](https://www.openarchives.org/pmh/) interface.
 As such, a Signposting `describedby` typed link to `verb=GetRecord` URL are feasible for such platforms.
 Such a typed link could at least provide OAI-DC with a type `text/xml` and profile `http://www.openarchives.org/OAI/2.0/oai_dc`.
-- COAR Notify recommends that platforms provide a range of metadata formats to enhance interoperability within the network.
+- COAR Notify discourages the use of Signpost links that are dynamically generated by JavaScript in the browser, such as those on client-side dynamic web pages.
 - Since Signposting requires machine interactions with scholarly platforms, COAR Notify discourages the use of content delivery network services, blocking robotic access, or requiring CAPTCHA tests to access the landing pages of scholarly objects.

 {{< recommendation "recommendation_1" >}}